AlexRzehak/Teamprojekt-2019-Rzehak-Scholl-Zimmermann/Week3.md

     def setupArray(self, arraysize):
         obstacleArray = [[0 for col in range(arraysize)] for row in range(arraysize)]

-        # creating by setting all the first and last Elements of each row and column to 1
+        # creating sidewalls by setting all the first and last Elements of each row and column to 1
         for x in range(arraysize):
             obstacleArray[x][0] = 1
             obstacleArray[x][arraysize - 1] = 1